 Marketers say the top social channels for 2025 are YouTube, Instagram, and TikTok.
 But is this where your audience interacts most?

-Test out different platforms to see which ones help you attract your ideal customer.
+Test out different platforms to see which ones help you attract your ideal customer and understand specific marketing channels.

 You can also get creative about who broadcasts your messaging.
 (36% of marketers agree that unexpected brand collaborations are a growing trend to capitalize on.)